 "Every nurse ought to be careful to wash her hands very frequently during the day.”

-The advice could easily be from a 2020 manual for clinicians at the frontline of the COVID19 pandemic.
-It is actually from "Notes on Nursing", by Florence Nightingale, published in 1860.
+This quote is taken from "Notes on Nursing", by Florence Nightingale, published in 1860.
 She continues, telling readers to “compare the dirtiness of the water in which you have washed when it is cold without soap, cold with soap, hot with soap.
 You will find the first has hardly removed any dirt at all, the second a little, the third a great deal more.”

 How it started